justinlund/dreamcloud-docs/source/dreamcompute/tutorials/how-to-migrate-instances-between-clusters.rst

 This type of migration is not recommended.
 It may be necessary in some situations however and so is included here.

-1. Shut down as many services as possible, such as database servers, http servers, etc, ideally leaving only default system tools and sshd running.
+1. Shut down as many services on the instance as possible, such as database servers, http servers, etc, ideally leaving only default system tools and sshd running.

-2. Install the needed software to access the glance imaging service on this new instance.
+2. Install the needed software to access the glance imaging service on the instance.

 .. code-block:: console